LoopKit/loopdocs/docs/operation/features/carbs.md

 {align="center"}

 !!! warning "Carbs are Saved in Meal Bolus Screen"
     Carbohydrates are saved when the `Save Carbs & Deliver` or `Save without Bolusing` button is tapped in the Meal Bolus Screen.
-Once that the button is tapped, carbohydrates are saved.
+Once the button is tapped, carbohydrates are saved.
 That is true even if the bolus does not go through to the pump.

     If you see a notification after saving a carbohydrate entry, check carbohydrates entries in the *Loop* app.
 Do **not** just add the entry again without checking.